How to Download Disney Plus Movies to MP4? [Lossless 4K]

 - Audio: See that?
 EAC3 5.1 and even Dolby Atmos (TrueHD) tracks are all there, not that pathetic AAC 2.0 stereo.

 - This proves StreamFab isn't "screen recording."
-It's truly downloading and unpacking the original stream data, giving me a real, high-quality, unrestricted MP4 file.
+It's truly downloading and unpacking the original stream data, giving me a real, high-quality, compliant MP4 file.
 This is what I paid for.

 FAQ